Lewis & ClarkLaw School

 Anything else you think we should know - maybe something about life while in law school?

-So, here's what I've observed in 20-some years of talking to law students.
-First, law school could take up every minute you wanted to give to it.
-There's always something more to read or talk about or review.
-While there is no doubt that this enterprise is going to demand a great deal of your time and that your family and friends are going to have to make some sacrifices for you to be here, don't sacrifice your family and friends.
-Make time for the people who are important to you.
-Make time for yourself.
-I can tell you this for sure, while you are in law school some of you will fall in love, some will end long-standing relationships, some will lose a parent or other family member to old age or to debilitating illness, some will be given added responsibilities at work, some of you will find your own personal demons go to work on you, or you will need to take care of a loved one who is suffering greatly.
-Should you find that the needs of your family, your loved ones, or yourself need all of your attention, come and talk to me.
-There are professionals available at the College of Arts and Sciences who have counseled hundreds of law students.
-There are counselors available through the Professional Liability Fund of the Oregon State Bar who deal with addictions.
-And depending on the nature of your difficulty, it may be that the best solution is to take a lighter course load or to leave school for a semester.
-When I mention leaving school, I know some people blanch but what I can tell you for sure is that the law school will still be here when you are ready to come back and we'll be glad to have you back.
+Depending on the nature of your difficulty, it may be that the best solution is to take a lighter course load or to leave school for a semester.
+When I mention leaving school, I know some people blanch but what I can tell you for sure is that the law school will still be here when you are ready to come back and we’ll be glad to have you back.
 You can leave us for awhile and pick things back up.
 That may not be true for your relationships or your own well-being.
-If a parent is dying you may need to be there now, not later.
-We'll be glad to have you back when you decide to return and you will be the richer for having made sure that all of your life, not just law school, is attended to.
+If a parent is dying, or a child in in trouble, you may need to be there now, not later.
+We’ll be glad to have you back when you decide to return and you will be the richer for having made sure that all of your life, not just law school, is attended to.

-My last few words of advice on getting through law school start with this - don't isolate yourself.
-Talk to each other, talk to your professors, talk to me, talk to the folks in career services and the library.
+My last few words of advice on getting through law school start with this - don’t isolate yourself.
+Talk to each other, talk to your professors, talk to me, talk to the folks in the career center and the library.
 On the one hand, you must do law school on your own - it is very much a self-teaching, self-learning experience.
 Your professors are there to guide you but far more of the responsibility for your learning is on you in law school than it was in undergraduate school and in most other graduate programs.

 Finally, you should expect great things of yourself - this is a great enterprise on which you are embarking.
 May it be a worthwhile and satisfying endeavor for you.